How to Use Google’s “People Also Ask” (PAA) Tool to Enhance Your Content Marketing Performance

 In 2015, Google debuted a new feature.
 For every search question, users would now get a new snippet featuring other related questions, termed the “People Also Ask” box.

-Today, the PAA box is of invaluable help to SEO and content strategists, who can use it to understand search trends and ranking factors.
+Today, the PAA box is of invaluable help to SEO and content strategists, who can use it to understand users’ pain points.
 The location of the PAA box can also impact how and whether users click the links presented above and below it.

 Read on to find out more about the Google’s people also ask related questions and how to optimize for people also ask.

-What is the Google People also ask feature in SERPs ?
+What is the Google People also ask (PAA) box in SERPs ?

 However, once you click on a question to expand it, more questions appear below it.
 The total number of questions can thus grow to absurd lengths (Britney Muller reached a count of 200 questions!).
 This lengthening spiral pushes down organic results, and thus featuring in People also ask for box is becoming increasingly important to stay relevant.